BIRD-COMMAND/RconTool/README.md

 # Instructions

-- Download the latest Release from https://github.com/jaron780/RconTool/releases/latest
+- Download the latest Release from https://github.com/BIRD-COMMAND/RconTool
 - Extract the zip to folder of your choice
 - double click the exe
 - Click add server and fill in your servers info which can be found in dewrito_prefs.cfg file
 - Default ports you need for the tool are server port 11775 and rcon port 11776
 - Click save after adding all your servers
-- To switch between servers use the slider at the bottom of the program
+- To switch between servers use the dropdown at the bottom-left of the program

-# Mobile app

-Mobile app can be found on the google play store or by clicking the Download app button in the RconTool to pull up the store page.

-# How to export config from desktop to mobile:

-- click File -> Generate App Config
-- Copy The entire code that is generated
-- Email this code to yourself
-- Open the email from the android phone and copy paste that into the import section of the app

-Created by Jaron
+Original Version Created by Jaron
+Updated by BIRD COMMAND